 Supported by: EU H2020

 Visit the Website: www.nano-inspired.eu

 This project has received funding from the European Union’s Horizon 2020 Programme for research, technological development and demonstration under grant agreement no. 646155.

 HI-RESPONSE – High Resolution Electro-Static Printing Of Multifunctional Materials

 The Hi-Response project is based on the development of a highly innovative Pulsed Electro-Static Printing Technology.
-ESJET represents a novel deposition technique capable of applying functional inks in a viscosity range, droplet volume and at a frequency currently not available for classic piezo based ink jet technologies, but bearing the fundamental capability to fulfil market requirements in various fields.
+ESJET represents a novel deposition technique capable of applying functional inks in a viscosity range, droplet volume and at a frequency currently not available for classic piezo-based ink jet technologies, but bearing the fundamental capability to fulfill market requirements in various fields.